microsoft/KqlTools/Doc/GettingStarted.md

 ### <a id="WinRun"></a>Running Real-Time KQL

-1. From within the `RealTimeKql-linux-TestRelease` folder, run the following command to get an overview of your options:
+1. From within the `win-x64` folder, run the following command to get an overview of your options:
 ```bash
 RealTimeKql --help
 ```